noel-maldonado/Data-Programming/README.md

 # Data-Programming

 Course Description
-Topics covered in this course are divided into three groups: (1) Basic of Python and OOP basics, (2) Advanced Python and OOP, GUI Development, and (3) Data Programming using Python
+Topics covered in this course are divided into three groups:
+   (1) Basic of Python and OOP basics
+   (2) Advanced Python and OOP, GUI Development
+   (3) Data Programming using Python

 Course Objectives
 Upon completion of the course, each student will be able to: